IGalat/tapper/docs/dev/plans.md

 "hotkeys" provide the ability to trigger "automation", or remapping

-## Developmental milestones in order
+## Development milestones

-1. Parent classes for SignalListener and Commander
+1. DONE.
+Parent classes for SignalListener and Commander
 2. keyboard and mouse dataclasses
 3. One keyboard variation(ua) to make sure it's multi-lang
 4. Parent SignalListener+Commander for kb and mouse; factories; Windows impl and good fake for tests